 The chart on the right shows the population turnover rate by age band.
-This is calculated as the rate of in or out migratory moves within England and Wales per 1,000 resident population.
-Figures are based on GP patient register records.
+This is calculated as the rate of in or out migratory moves within England and Wales per 1,000 resident population.1 Figures are based on GP patient register records.
 The left-hand bars (lighter colour) show people moving out of the area - higher values for a particular group indicate that this age-group is more likely to move away from the area.
-The right-hand bars (darker colour) show people moving into the area - higher values for a particular group indicate that this age-group is more likely to move away from the area.
+The right-hand bars (darker colour) show people moving into the area - higher values for a particular group indicate that this age-group is more likely to move are likely to move into the area.